A Blanket of Snow and Relationships

 The third and most curious is the eagerness to work.
 Your neighborhood comes alive with folks out shoveling or snow blowing; a good friend arrives with a plow and a random act of kindness that eases the snow removal.
 Younger people keep an eye out for the older folks to be sure they get their needs met in the aftermath of the snowfall.
 The snow brings a sense of community, family, and friendship, just by falling into place.

-We find snowfalls so special because regardless of what was occurring in your household prior to the flakes being scattered, be it your routines, disagreements due to life’s stress, battling the latest bug or cold, playful bickering, or lack of motivation, it doesn't matter anymore because the snow changes everything.
-Your adrenaline comes into play as there is always something new, different and special about that day.
+We find snowfalls so unique because regardless of what was occurring in your household before the flakes scatter, be it your routines, disagreements due to life’s stress, battling the latest bug or cold, playful bickering, or lack of motivation, it doesn't matter anymore because the snow changes everything.
+Your adrenaline comes into play as there is always something new, different and unique about that day.
 Snow makes us react, whether we like it or not, either way, we have to respond.

 Stick together in the snow storms

 Snowstorms compared to relationships

 I pose this scenario as the snow makes me ponder on relationships and marriages.
-It's impossible to not notice how under attack relationships and marriages are these days.
-Everywhere you turn in a grocery store or on the world news a sturdy marriage or a brand new relationship is breaking apart.
+It’s impossible not to notice how under attack relationships and friendships are these days.
+Everywhere you turn in a grocery store or on the world news a healthy marriage or a brand new relationship is breaking apart.
 I place relationships with friends and young people, adults to seniors in this category.
 At the start, a relationship things seem light and airy with lots of fluff at least when in its infancy.
-All relationships have a blanket of newness like the pure, untouched snow.
-I question is the work of clearing away the disruption worth it?
-Focus on the neglect that causes our mess and works on it to show how to weather a storm.
+All connections have a blanket of newness like the pure, untouched snow.
+I question the work of clearing away the disruption worth it?
+Focus on the neglect that causes our mess and works on it to show how to weather the storm.
 Our relationships are worth at least the attention we give to a snowstorm.